jhonatang1988/AirBnB_clone/README.md

 The AirBnb_clone Project is the part number 1 of a series of projecs we will do in our process to become Full-Stack Software Engineers.
 This first phase consists in a custom command-line interface that allow us to create, update an delete instances of different classes.
 Also, AirBnB project has a storage class and a BaseModel class that allows the console do its work.

 ## Usage
 The console works in interactive an non-interactive mode, like unix shell.
-It prints the promp (hbnb) and waits and instruction:
+It prints the prompt (hbnb) and waits and instruction:

 Command                  | Example
 --------                 | -------------